-During the periods illustrated in this bar chart, Institutional Class's highest quarterly return was 16.53% % for the quarter ended December 31, 2020, and its lowest quarterly return was (25.22)% for the quarter ended March 31, 2020.
+During the periods illustrated in this bar chart, the Institutional Class's highest quarterly return was 16.53% for the quarter ended December 31, 2020, and its lowest quarterly return was (25.22)% for the quarter ended March 31, 2020.

-Average annual total returns for periods ended December 31, 2023 1 year 5 years 10 years Institutional Class return before taxes 12.67% 11.32% 8.62% Institutional Class return after taxes on distributions 12.67% 8.76% 6.87% Institutional Class return after taxes on distributions and sale of Fund shares 7.50% 8.66% 6.71% Class A return before taxes 7.59% 10.02% 7.82% CRSP U.S. Mid-Cap Index (reflects no deduction for fees, expenses, or taxes) 15.98% 12.73% 9.44% S&P 500 Index (reflects no deduction for fees, expenses, or taxes) 26.29% 15.69% 12.03% relevant for shares held in tax-advantaged investment vehicles such as employer-sponsored 401(k) plans and individual retirement accounts (IRAs).
-The after-tax returns shown are calculated using the highest individual federal marginal income tax rates in effect during the periods presented and do not reflect the impact of state and local taxes.
+Average annual total returns for periods ended December 31, 2024

+1 year 5 years 10 years Institutional Class return before taxes 9.36% 6.58% 7.96% Institutional Class return after taxes on distributions 3.36% 3.35% 5.65% Institutional Class return after taxes on distributions and sale of Fund shares 8.06% 4.60% 5.98% Class A shares return before taxes 4.40% 5.35% 7.18% S&P 500 Index (reflects no deduction for fees, expenses, or taxes) 25.02% 14.53% 13.10% CRSP U.S. Mid-Cap Index (reflects no deduction for fees, expenses, or taxes) 15.25% 9.86% 9.57% MSCI USA Mid Cap Index (reflects no deduction for fees, expenses or taxes) 15.26% 10.55% 10.00%

-^{} Standard & Poor's 500® and S&P 500® are registered trademarks of Standard & Poor's Financial Services LLC, a division of S&P Global.
+\ Standard & Poor's 500® and S&P 500® are registered trademarks of Standard & Poor's Financial Services LLC, a division of S&P Global.
 All rights reserved.
+The primary index was changed from CRSP U.S. Mid-Cap Index to the S&P 500 Index because the latter is a broader-based market index.
+The CRSP U.S. Mid-Cap and MSCI USA Mid Cap Indices are used as secondary benchmarks because the Advisor believes they represent the portion of the market in which the Fund invests.

 After-tax performance is presented only for Institutional Class shares of the Fund.
 The after-tax returns for other Fund classes may vary.
 Actual after-tax returns depend on the investor's individual tax situation and may differ from the returns shown.
-After-tax returns are not
+After-tax returns are not relevant for shares held in tax-advantaged investment vehicles such as employer-sponsored 401(k) plans and individual retirement accounts (IRAs).
+The after-tax returns shown are calculated using the highest individual federal marginal income tax rates in effect during the periods presented and do not reflect the impact of state and local taxes.